-.
-Love for our family, love for our friends, and of course, love for our pets!
-As lockdown continues, many will be celebrating the occasion at home with both their human and animal companions.
+Love for our family, love for our friends, and love for our pets - many of us celebrate this occasion at home with both our human and animal companions.
 Whilst having your furry friend slobber over your candlelit dinner may not scream ‘romance’, isn’t it nice that we get to share the festivities with Fido and Felix?

 But, beware as many gifts associated with Valentine’s Day are not pet friendly, so make sure to put away the following treats before ‘Netflix and Chill’ turns into ‘Vet Checks and Bills’.

 The most traditional of gifts this season, a box of chocolates can sweeten any relationship.
 However, did you know that chocolate/cocoa contains a chemical called theobromine which is poisonous to dogs and cats AND rabbits?!

 This chemical can damage the stomach, kidneys, hearts and nervous system of your pet, and the darker the chocolate, the bigger the risk.
 If your pet does eat any chocolate, keep the packaging and contact your vet immediately.